Alternative Guide

 Where Superdirector fits

-Superdirector is built for the creative side of the workflow: analyzing real short-form videos, surfacing ranked ideas, and turning those ideas into scripts, visual references, and production plans.
+Superdirector is built for the creative planning side of the workflow: analyzing brand, product, profile, and video signals, surfacing ranked campaign ideas, and turning those ideas into scripts, visual references, shot plans, and creator-ready briefs.
 It complements publishing tools, but it solves a different and earlier problem in the stack.

 If your team already has scheduling covered and needs a better system for creative planning, this is the category shift that usually matters most.
 You are not replacing a calendar with another calendar.
 You are replacing guesswork with a repeatable content-planning process.